sagiahrac/llm-d-kv-cache-manager/README.md

 Reusing the KV-Cache, rather than recomputing it, significantly improves both Time To First Token (TTFT) and overall throughput, while also maximizing system resource-utilization.
 As a distributed LLM inference platform, `llm-d` provides a comprehensive suite of KV-Cache management capabilities to achieve these goals.

-This repository contains the `llm-d-kv-cache-manager`, a pluggable service designed to enable **KV-Cache Aware Routing** and lay the foundation for advanced, cross-node cache coordination in vLLM-based serving platforms.
+This repository contains the `llm-d-kv-cache`, a pluggable service designed to enable **KV-Cache Aware Routing** and lay the foundation for advanced, cross-node cache coordination in vLLM-based serving platforms.

 ### Project Northstar